 Arts Watch Spotlight

-To read the complete article, please visit The Irish Times website.
+To read the full article, visit this link.

 Culture and Communities

 National Medal of Arts Recipients Include Bob Dylan, Jessye Norman, Maya Lin

 "President Barack Obama presented the National Medal of Arts to twelve recipients for their outstanding achievements and support of the arts [on February 25].
 The medals were presented by the President and Michele Obama in an East Room ceremony at the White House.
 The National Medal of Arts is a White House initiative managed by the National Endowment for the Arts (NEA).
 Each year, the NEA organizes and oversees the National Medal of Arts nomination process and notifies the

 artists of their selection to receive a medal, the nation’s highest honor for artistic excellence."
 The 2009 National Medal of Arts recipients are Bob Dylan (singer/songwriter), Clint Eastwood (director/actor), Milton Glaser (graphic designer), Maya Lin (artist/designer), Rita Moreno